 What Is The American College Application Campaign?

 The American College Application Campaign (ACAC) is a national effort to increase the number of first-generation college students and students from low-income families pursuing a college degree or other higher education credential.
-The primary purpose of this effort is to help high school seniors navigate the complex college application and admissions process and ensure they apply to at least one postsecondary institution.
-The effort occurs during the school day, with a focus on students who might not otherwise apply to college.

 Why College Matters

 Higher education will determine the future of our nation.
 Often, income inequalities are driven by a lack of access to college.
 Not only are college graduates half as likely to be unemployed as those with only a high school degree, they are also more likely to vote and be leaders in their communities.
 The economic health and social viability of a democratic society is determined by the education of its citizens.
 We must remove the barriers to postsecondary education access.

 Note: Data are for persons age 25 and over.
 Earnings are for full-time wage and salary workers.